shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the form:

-- add parent region lookup
+- Add parent region lookup
-- add a sub-grid for child regions
+- Add a sub-grid for child regions

 1. Navigate to the Power Apps Maker portal `https://make.powerapps.com`